orblivion/ntfy/.sandstorm/README_DETAILS.md

 #### Caveats about missing features

-In the UI and package description (Make a simple list, but link to README_MISSING_FEATURES for the following details):
+In the UI and package description (Make a simple list, but link to the README):

 * Note that the custom Sandstorm code will only be in English.
 We should still use translation codes, and could solicit translations.
 * Warn the user that their web-based configs will not be saved.